LumiGauss: Relightable Gaussian Splatting in the Wild: Related Works

 Notable Gaussian Splatting works designed for unconstrained photo collections \cite{kerbl20233dgaussiansplatting, dahmani2024swagsplattingwildimages, zhang2024gaussian, xu2024wildgs, wang2024wegs} focused on appearance editing, not seamless graphical component integration.
 Relightable Gaussian approaches, like \cite{gao2023relightable, liang2024gs, shi2023gir}, tackle material decomposition but are not adapted to handle varying lighting conditions of \textit{in-the-wild} training setup.
-Saito~\etal \cite{saito2024relightablecodecavatar} utilized the same lighting properties as \ours{}, but their work is specialized explicitly in face modeling for avatars, which is limited to that application.
+Radiance transfer properties, employed in a similar way to \ours{}, are utilized in \cite{zhang2024prtgaussianefficientrelightingusing, saito2024relightablecodecavatar}.
+However, these methods rely on a burdensome dataset setup, restricting their applicability to specific use cases.

-\textbf{Gaussian Splatting.} Kerbl~\etal~\cite{kerbl20233dgaussiansplatting} introduced a notion of using learnable 3D Gaussian primitives from point clouds.
+\paragraph{Gaussian Splatting} Kerbl~\etal~\cite{kerbl20233dgaussiansplatting} introduced a notion of using learnable 3D Gaussian primitives from point clouds.
 Those Gaussians are parametrized with 3D covariance matrix $\Sigma_k$ and their location $\translation_k$:

 where the covariance matrix is factorized into a scaling diagonal matrix $\scaling_k$ and a rotation matrix $\rotation_k$ as $\Sigma_k{=}\rotation_k\scaling_k\scaling_k^\top\rotation_k^\top$.
-An image is rendered with a splatting operator $\splatting(\cdot)$ which projects Gaussians into the camera coordinates with a world-to-camera matrix $\mathbf{W}$ and then to image plane with a local affine transformation $\mathbf{J}$~\cite{zwicker2001ewa}:
+An image is rendered with a splatting operator $\splatting(\cdot)$ which projects Gaussians into the camera coordinates with a world-to-camera matrix and then to image plane with a local affine transformation~\cite{zwicker2001ewa}:

 The operator produces an RGB image, given a calibrated camera matrix $\camera_c$ and their additional Gaussians' attributes: their colors $\radiance$ and opacities $\opacity$.
 Attributes are learned using a stochastic gradient descent.